 If you have nothing that stands out and encourages the potential customer to call you, why would they?
 At a glance, they look for your Google or Yelp or TripAdvisor or any industry-specific site that has a bunch of gold stars.
 Not only do the stars catch the eye, but they also give an instant vote of confidence in your business.
 Without the gold Stars, a lot of people will simply change their opinion of you and search for someone else.
 Now instead of searching for your name, they search for something like “water extraction near me” or “water damage repair in Chandler”.
 The search results will show them a competitor with a reputation that other people TRUST.
 A competitor of yours that has a better, more trustworthy reputation than you do.

-What just happened is that you spent the money to attract the potential new customer and your reputation drove them right into the open and embracing arms of your competitor.
+What just happened is that you spent the money to attract potential new customers and your reputation drove them right into the open and embracing arms of your competitor.

 Reviews are so important that the search engines have made them a part of the ranking factors.
 Just having a lot of good, reviews isn’t all it takes to get to the top of the local search results page but it is one of the pieces that’s required.
 Google likes brands that people are talking about.